toohoo/base64rot13/README.md

 ext(encode) = .b64.r13 (if no dest set)
 source ext .b64.r13 = action: decode
 ```
 Automatic name for destination-file on encrypting (if not set), recognize already packed file on extension and set automatic decrypting mode.
+Automatic cover file-extensions known for executables (*.exe; *.com; *.bat; *.cmd; *.zip) from being recognized by renaming them on encrypting and doing the reverse on decrypting. ( *.zi_ and so on )
 Requires a Perl installation.
 Works under Windows, possibly works under Linux with small changes; but this last was not tested.